University of Mumbai: Prominent institutes

 Several departments of the University of Mumbai are a part of vocational institutions and are not located on the four Mumbai campuses.
 These include the departments of Medicine and Medical Research located in many prominent hospitals in Mumbai, such as the Tata Memorial Hospital, Bombay Hospital and G.S.
 Medical College and King Edward Memorial Hospital.
-The Department of Medicine at Tata Memorial Hospital is now affiliated to the Homi Bhabha National Institute.
+The Department of Medicine at Tata Memorial Hospital is now affiliated with the Homi Bhabha National Institute.

 Institute of Chemical Technology (then known as the University Department of Chemical Technology, UDCT), was originally a department of MU, which later gained the status of a university.

-Veermata Jijabai Technological Institute, then known as the Victorial Jubilee Technical Institute, founded in 1887, was the first Engineering Institute of the University of Mumbai.
+Veermata Jijabai Technological Institute, then known as the Victoria Jubilee Technical Institute, founded in 1887, was the first Engineering Institute of the University of Mumbai.
 Thadomal Shahani Engineering College was the first Engineering college in the University of Mumbai to start courses in Computer Engineering, Information Technology, Electronics Engineering and Biomedical Engineering.

 Libraries

 Jawaharlal Nehru Library (JNL) is the central library, located on the campus at Kalina.
-As of May 2019, it desperately needs restoration.
+By May 2019, it was desperately in need of restoration, and it was said to have been in a dire state for the prior two years.